 Is electron spin a matter of perspective or vantage point?
-Is "spin up" simply "spin down" viewed from the other side, with all electrons really being identical in all respects, or is there a fundamental and intrinsic difference between the two types of electrons spin?
+Is spin-up simply spin-down viewed from the other side, with all electrons really being identical in all respects, or is there a fundamental and intrinsic difference between the two types of electrons spin?

-Particles that are negatively charged have left-handed chirality when rotating with respect to their north magnetic pole (along the axis through the center of the torus).
-All electrons must therefore have this in common.
-Since they are each composed of a circularly-polarised photon going around in a toroidal, left-handed, double-loop rotation with respect to their north magnetic poles, how is a "spin-up" electron spinning differently to a "spin-down" electron?
+Particles that are negatively charged have left-handed chirality when rotating with respect to their north magnetic pole (that runs along the axis through the center of the torus).
+All electrons must therefore have this left-handed chirality in common.
+Since they are each composed of a circularly-polarized photon going around in a toroidal, left-handed, double-loop rotation with respect to their north magnetic poles, how is a spin-up electron spinning differently to a spin-down electron?

-It is reasonable to assume that there is, indeed, an actual physical difference between them because it requires the spin associated with a photon exchange $(+1\hbar)$ to change a spin-down electron $(-\frac{1}{2}\hbar)$ into a spin-up electron $(+\frac{1}{2}\hbar)$.
-While a spin of $\frac{1}{2}\hbar$ has been referred to above as being directly related to the toroidal flow, the difference between spin-up and spin-down cannot be the chirality of this flow because a right-handed flow would yield a positive charge.
+It is reasonable to assume that there is, indeed, an actual physical difference between them because it requires the spin associated with a photon exchange $(+\hbar)$ to change a spin-down electron $(-\frac{1}{2}\hbar)$ into a spin-up electron $(+\frac{1}{2}\hbar)$ .
+While a spin of $\frac{1}{2}\hbar$ has been referred to above as being directly related to the toroidal flow, the difference between spin-up and spin-down cannot be the chirality of this flow because a right-handed flow would yield a positive charge, and the particle would then be a positron.